 Sprints:

 These are short, time-boxed sprints.
-The sprint lasts about 3 weeks and has 4 weeks duration followed by a 1-week break.
-This gives you enough time to accomplish the task at hand, but not so much that you are overwhelmed with work.
+The sprint lasts about three weeks and a week, followed by a 1-week break.
+This gives you enough time to accomplish the task, but not so much that you are overwhelmed with work.

 Scrums:

-This is a part of the sprint at which time all team members meet to talk about their progress in the sprint, discussing upcoming issues, among other things.
-This helps in making decisions about what needs to be done next, when it needs to be done, and so on.
+This is a part of the sprint at which all team members meet to discuss their progress and upcoming issues, among other things.
+This helps make decisions about what needs to be done next when it needs to be done, and so on.

 Sprints Planning Meeting (SPM):

-This is an important meeting held once every 2 weeks at which all team members gather together with the tasks that must be accomplished during that week.
+This is an important meeting held once every two weeks, at which all team members gather together to discuss the tasks that must be accomplished during that week.

-At this meeting, they discuss the plan to accomplish those tasks and the method by which the plan will be accomplished.
+At this meeting, they discuss the plan to accomplish those tasks and how it will be accomplished.
 Tasks are prioritized based on their importance.

 Scrum is a software development framework that helps manage all aspects of software projects.

-- Product owner – The person who has all the authority in the project and who makes all the critical decisions.
+- Product owner – The person who has all the project’s authority and makes all the critical decisions.

-- Scrum master – This person (whether male or female) guides the product owner and helps in meeting the deadlines.
+- Scrum master – This person (male or female) guides the product owner and helps meet the deadlines.

-- Teams – These are groups of people working together on a particular project to bring it successfully to completion.
+- Teams are groups of people working together on a particular project to complete it successfully.

 Businesses in today’s market are facing more and more projects.
 This makes it essential to hire a virtual assistant for project management.
 A virtual assistant can handle many work aspects, making your life easier.

-You can hire a virtual assistant to help you with all kinds of business matters, for instance, project management, social media, blogging, and website maintenance.
+You can hire a virtual assistant to help you with all kinds of business matters, such as project management, social media, blogging, and website maintenance.
 The best part about hiring a virtual assistant is that you can save on the cost of a full-time staff member.

 If you need to hire a virtual assistant for project management, here are a few matters to consider.